dhivyabharathis14/hr_dashboard/README.md

 Routes are protected and rendered conditionally depending on login state.

-Layouts include a shared sidebar, topbar (with user/company info), and dynamic content.
+Layouts include a shared sidebar and dynamic content.

 🏢 Company Switcher
 A dropdown menu is implemented to switch between companies in a multi-tenant environment.